How to Request Administrator Access (UAC) Inside a Windows Batch File

 Here is a way to automatically request administrator access and elevate UAC permissions in a batch file that requires them to run correctly.

-To elevate the permissions for batch files manually, you would right-click on it and choose Run as Administrator.
+To manually elevate the permissions for batch files, you would right-click on it and choose Run as Administrator, but shown here is a way in which you can automatically elevate and request administrator access and continue running a script.

 Here is a way to automatically elevate and request administrator access from within a batch file that requires elevated UAC (User Account Control) privileges to run correctly.
-This is equivalent to choosing "Run as Administrator" by right-clicking a batch file, however, this method is easy to double-click the file to run.
-In either case, the UAC prompt would still show up to prompt for admin permission.
+This is equivalent to choosing "Run as Administrator" by right-clicking a batch file.
+However, this method makes it easy to double-click the file to run.
+In either case, the UAC prompt would still prompt for admin permission.

 Copy and Paste this snippet into the top of the batch file to automatically prompt for admin rights if the script does not already have admin rights.